Racing Club Aussillon Mazamet XIII

 Racing Club Aussillon Mazamet XIII are a French Rugby league club based in Aussillon, Tarn in the Midi-Pyrénées region.
 The club plays in the Midi-Pyrenees regional National Division 2.
-Founded in 1970 the club plays home games at the Stade Rene Carayon.
+RC Ausillon was founded in 1970 and merged with Mazamet in the early 1980s.
+The club plays home games at the Stade Rene Carayon.

+In 2015, the club reached the final of the Coupe de France Albert-Falcou, but lost 22–21 to Saint-Laurent de la Cabrerisse.